 Our nominating and corporate governance committee consists of Ms. Melincoff and Drs.
-Fallon and Freund and is chaired by Dr. Fallon.
-Our nominating and corporate governance committee met three times in 2019.
+Fallon and Balice-Gordon and is chaired by Dr. Fallon.
+Prior to September 24, 2020, when Dr. Balice-Gordon joined the Board, the third member of the committee was Dr. Freund.
+Our nominating and corporate governance committee met three times in 2020, in addition to numerous informal meetings in connection with the recruitment of Dr. Balice-Gordon to fill the vacancy on the Board.
 The primary purpose of our nominating and corporate governance committee is to assist our Board by identifying individuals qualified to become members of our Board, recommending a slate of nominees to be proposed by our Board to shareholders for election to our Board, developing and recommending corporate governance principles and guidelines of our company and monitoring compliance therewith and to recommend directors to serve on the committees of our Board.

 The functions of our nominating and corporate governance committee include, among other things:

-- assisting our Board in identifying prospective director nominees and recommending nominees for each annual meeting of shareholders to our Board; - · reviewing developments in corporate governance practices and developing and recommending governance principles applicable to our Board; - · reviewing independence of our Board; - evaluating and making recommendations as to the size and composition of the Board; - · recommending members for each board committee of our Board; - · determining qualifications for service on our board; - · reviewing and recommending to our board any changes to our corporate governance principles and guidelines; - reviewing the adequacy of our articles of incorporation and bylaws and recommending to our Board, as conditions dictate, amendments for consideration by our shareholders; and - periodically reviewing and evaluating, at least annually, our nominating and corporate governance committee's charter.
+- assisting our Board in identifying prospective director nominees and recommending nominees for each annual meeting of shareholders to our Board; - reviewing developments in corporate governance practices and developing and recommending governance principles applicable to our Board; - reviewing independence of our Board; - evaluating and making recommendations as to the size and composition of the Board; - recommending members for each board committee of our Board; - determining qualifications for service on our board; - reviewing and recommending to our board any changes to our corporate governance principles and guidelines; - reviewing the adequacy of our articles of incorporation and bylaws and recommending to our Board, as conditions dictate, amendments for consideration by our shareholders; and - periodically reviewing and evaluating, at least annually, our nominating and corporate governance committee's charter.